thesolelane/solturio/docs/DEX_PARTNERSHIP_PROPOSAL.md

 ### 3. Real-time Verification
 When a new token appears on your platform:
-1. Call Centurio API with token address + logo URL
+1. Call Solturio API with token address + logo URL
 2. Receive instant verification (verified/legitimate/warning)
 3. Display appropriate badge or warning to users